swiftlang/swift-evolution/proposals/NNNN-noncopyable-generics.md

 ### `~Copyable` as logical negation

-Instead, one can attempt to formalize `T: ~Copyable` as the logical negation of a conformance, extending the theory with a fifth requirement kind to represent this negation.
+Instead of the syntactic desugaring presented in this proposal, one can attempt to formalize `T: ~Copyable` as the _logical negation_ of a conformance, extending the theory of Swift generics with a fifth requirement kind to represent this negation.
 It is not apparent how this leads to a sound and usable model and we have not explored this further.